alexdannyvaladares/ONLENG/README.md

 # Weight minimisation of a speed reducer

 The problem was proposed within the scope of the Non-Linear Otimization curricular unit of the mechanical engineering master.
-For a detailed explanation of the code and results discussion, check the Benchmark2020.pdf.
+For a detailed explanation of the formulation,code and results discussion, check the Benchmark2020.pdf.

 ### **Introduction of the Non-Linear Problem**